Plank theorems and their applications: a survey: Applications in analysis

 Plank theorems have many connections with linear dynamics.
 For instance, Ball's theorems helped in obtaining results on weak hypercyclicity and supercyclicity of operators on Banach and Hilbert spaces, and more generally in answering questions related to the weak topology on Banach spaces (see \cite{weak3, weak1, weak2}).
 Knowing that on infinite-dimensional Banach spaces, the weak and the norm topology do not coincide, here is one simple example of this kind of question.

 \begin{question} Let $(x_n)_{n\in \N}$ be a sequence in an infinite-dimensional Banach space $X$.
 Under which condition on $x_n$ is the set $\{x_n : n \in \N\}$ weakly dense in $X$? \end{question}

-In general, one can prove that if $x_n$ is such that $\|x_n\|$ tends to infinity fast enough, then $\{x_n : n \in \N\}$ is weakly closed in $X$, so certainly not weakly dense.
+In general, one can prove that if $x_n$ is such that $\|x_n\|$ tends to infinity fast enough, then ${\{x_n : n \in \N\}}$ is weakly closed in $X$, so certainly not weakly dense.
 Here is a more precise sharp formulation of this idea.
-Proofs are given in \cite[Propositions 5.2--5.4]{weak2} and \cite[Section 10.1.1]{weak3}.
+The proofs we follow are given in \cite[Propositions 5.2--5.4]{weak2} and \cite[Section 10.1.1]{weak3}.

 \begin{thm} Let $(x_n)_{n\in \N}$ be a sequence of nonzero vectors in the Banach space $X$.
 If

 then the set $\{x_n : n \in \N\}$ is weakly closed in $X$.
 Furthermore, if $X$ is a real or complex Hilbert space, then it is sufficient that $\sum_{n=1}^\infty \|x_n\|^{-2}<\infty$. \end{thm}